mikkelee/Gedcom-Framework/README.md

 # README #

 **Note**: A work in progress.
 Selectors may change name / appear / disappear.
+Currently, GCNodes are fully implemented; a basic implementation of GCObject and its subclasses is done.
+Most work is done in KVC/KVO & tags.json.

 A number of classes to ease GEDCOM 5.5-manipulation in Cocoa through layers of abstraction:

 * GEDCOM text <=> GCNode <=> GCObject
 * Closest to the metal are GCNodes, a simple representation of the nested structure of GEDCOM text data.
 * Above GCNodes are GCObjects, which allow for more abstracted data access.
-There are three basic types of GCObject:
+There are two basic types of GCObject:
   * GCEntity: Root level records - INDI, FAM, etc.
+  * GCProperty: Describes an entity.
+There are two kinds of properties:
     * GCAttribute: Any non-relationship node - NAME, DATE, PLAC, etc.
     * GCRelationship: References to other entities - FAMC, HUSB, etc.
 * Mapping between GCNodes and GCObjects is helped by GCTags which know what subtags are valid, what type a value is, whether it's an entity or a property, etc.
+* Xrefs are handled with a GCContext that ensures that all GCEntities have a 1-to-1 mapping with an xref.
+* Property values are handled via GCValue, which can be hold one of many types (like NSValue).
+Sorting is supported.
+The types are:
+  * GCGenderValue
+  * GCAgeValue (parsed via ParseKit)
+  * GCDateValue (parsed via ParseKit)
+  * GCStringValue
+  * GCNumberValue
+  * GCBoolValue
-* Eventually, there should be another layer with things like GCIndividual, GCFamily (?).
+* Eventually, there may be another layer with things like GCIndividual, GCFamily (?).

 The intent is to hide the GEDCOM specifics, but to allow access if required.

-Currently, GCNodes are fully implemented; a basic implementation of GCObject and its subclasses is done.
-Current work is being done on GCFile, focusing on correctly parsing a test-file called "simple.ged".
-See also Examples & TODO below.

-Additionally, parsing and handling of ages and dates per 5.5 spec via ParseKit; handles ranges & periods, allows for sorting.

 # TODO #

+* **GCNode/GCTag**: Move GCTag from GCNode to GCObject (nodes should be "dumb").
-* **tags.plist**: Currently only partially done
+* **tags.json**: Currently only partially done
 * **GCNode**: CONC/CONT - currently unable to preserve weird things like CONC on <248 char lines (which is a dumb thing to do anyway, but allowed in spec) - use unicode "Zero Width Space U+200B" or "Word Joiner U+2060" to handle it?
-* **GCProperty**: changing describedObject should pass on change
 * **GCMutableNode**: Mutable version of GCNode
 * **GCValue**: better type coercions; some currently return nil.
 * **GCDate**: better hiding of internals (ie a proper class cluster) - should remain immutable; interface should basically just be input gedcom, get out instance.